andrewfraley/arris_cable_modem_stats/README.md

     - ```modem_password = last_8_chars_of_modem_serial```
 - Run arris_stats.py
     - ```python3 arris_stats.py --config config.ini```

-## Docker
-Run in a Docker container with:

-    docker build -t arris_stats .
-    docker run arris_stats

-Note that the same parameters from config.ini can be set as ENV variables, ENV overrides config.ini.

 ## Config Settings
 Config settings can be provided by the config.ini file, or set as ENV variables.
 If you run arris_stats.py with --config config.ini, ENV settings will be ignored.